If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 Chronic and debilitating conditions that significantly impact joint functionality, nerve integrity, or overall musculoskeletal health are some of the likely culprits that might lead to having to make a difficult decision.

-These decisions are typically made in consultation with healthcare professionals, considering the specific nature of the condition, its responsiveness to interventions, and the individual’s overall health and well-being.
+These decisions are typically made in consultation with healthcare professionals, taking into account the specific nature of the condition, its responsiveness to interventions, and the individual’s overall health and well-being.

 It’s crucial for individuals facing such decisions to seek guidance from numerous medical experts who can provide a comprehensive evaluation of their unique circumstances.